DeveloppeurPascal/AboutDialog-Delphi-Component/README.md

 Follow my development streams of software, video games, mobile applications and websites on [my Twitch channel](https://www.twitch.tv/patrickpremartin) or as replays on [Serial Streameur](https://serialstreameur.fr/boite-de-dialogue-a-propos-composant-delphi-vcl-et-fmx.html) mostly in French.

-## Contents of the project

-In the /packages folder you will find the sources of the packages to compile and install to use the TOlfAboutDialog components in your VCL or FireMonkey projects.

-In the /src folder you will find the sources of the components and their dependencies.

-In the /samples folder you will find demo projects of using these components as components or as live code.
-You can use them as inspiration for your own projects.

-The CHANGELOG folder contains changes made to the project versions.
-If you are upgrading components, take a look at it to see what has happened since your previous installation.

-## Install
+## Source code installation

-To download this project you better should use "git" command but you also can download a ZIP from [its GitHub repository](https://github.com/DeveloppeurPascal/AboutDialog-Delphi-Component).
+To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/AboutDialog-Delphi-Component).

-**Warning :** if the project has submodules dependencies they wont be in the ZIP file.
-You'll have to download them manually.
+This project uses dependencies in the form of sub-modules.
+They will be absent from the ZIP file.
+You'll have to download them by hand.

-The sources of the component packages can be found in the /packages folder.
-There you will find a VCL version and a FireMonkey version depending on your RAD Studio or Delphi release.

-You do not have to install both components.
-If you only do VCL projects, install only the VCL package.
-If you only do FireMonkey projects, install only the FMX package.

-The sources of the components are in the /src folder.
-If you just want to manipulate them by code you do not need to install the packages.
-Just use the source files in your projects.

-To install a component package:
-- open the package source in the Delphi IDE or RAD Studio
-- uninstall the package if it was already installed (right click, then "uninstall" on the package from the project manager)
-- compile the package
-- install the package (right click, then "install" on the package from the project manager)
-- add the sources of the components in your sources folder or the path to the /src folder in the default search path in the IDE options (preferable) or your project options (for each project)

-## Dependencies

-This project depends on :

 * [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) is used by the sample projects and must be in the folder ./samples/lib-externes/librairies

+The project's technical documentation, generated with [DocInsight](https://devjetsoftware.com/products/documentation-insight/), is available in the ./docs folder and on [GitHub Pages](https://developpeurpascal.github.io/AboutDialog-Delphi-Component).
+Further information and related links are available on [the project website](https://dialogueapropos.developpeur-pascal.fr).

+If you need explanations or help in using this project in your own, please [contact me](https://developpeur-pascal.fr/nous-contacter.php).
+I can either direct you to an online resource, or offer you assistance on a fee-for-service basis.
+You can also contact me at a conference or an online presentation.

 ## Compatibility